httpwg/wg-materials/ietf94/minutes.md

 mnot: what review level is needed for this?  "ietf review", "spec req'd", "expert review" ?

-yoav n:  thinks expert review is approp.
+yoav n:  thinks expert review is appropriate.

 mnot: finding expert can be painful

 martin t: spec req'd involves expert

-barryL: appoint someone who participates in WG and have them query WG wrt answer, thus is sort of a shepherded WG review
+barryL: appoint someone who participates in WG and have them query WG WRT answer, thus is sort of a shepherded WG review

 yoav: anoint Julian as expert :)

 mnot: thinks can get this to WGLC in a few weeks -- lets get discussions happening on list.
-There are impls of this, is there any discussions of test suites?
+There are implementations of this, is there any discussions of test suites?

 pr #101: